Reverse Total Shoulder Replacement

-Follow all your healthcare provider’s instructions about caring for your shoulder
+Follow all your surgeon's instructions about caring for your shoulder and wound.
+This

-and wound.
-This might include continued icing of your shoulder and physical therapy.
+might include continued icing of your shoulder and physical therapy.
+A little bit

-Your healthcare provider can let you know when you will be able to use your hand and
+Your surgeon can let you know when you will be able to use your hand and arm more

-arm more fully.
-You will probably be able to use your wrist and hand soon after your
+fully.
+You will probably be able to use your wrist and hand soon after your surgery.

-surgery.
 You won’t be able to use your arm for several weeks, though.
-Most people
+Most people can return

-Make sure to keep all your follow-up appointments with your healthcare provider.
-Keeping
+Make sure to keep all your follow-up appointments with your surgeon.
+Keeping in close

-in close touch with them can help you have the best possible outcome.
-Most joints
+touch with them can help you have the best possible outcome.
+Most joints will last

 Before you agree to the test or the procedure make sure you know: